 Beit Midrash in Israel

-Drisha’s Beit Midrash in Israel will be entering its fourth session this summer.
-A group of Israeli students from across the spectrum of Israeli life participate in the intensive two week program of study situated in Yemin Orde, a visionary youth village in northern Israel.
+Drisha’s Beit Midrash in Israel is an intensive, two week program of study.
+A group of Israeli students, ages 22-28, from across the spectrum of Israeli life for Israeli students, gather together to form a serious learning community.
 The Beit Midrash integrates immersive learning of Jewish texts with an exploration of critical social issues, and participants are challenged to bring insights from their learning into the work that they do in their home communities throughout the year.

 Participants will receive a stipend, conditional on participation in all aspects of the program.

-The application to the Beit Midrash in Yemin Orde is a two step process.
+The application to the Beit Midrash in Israel is a two step process.
 The first step is filling out the written application.
-The second step is an interview with Drisha staff.
+Relevant applicants will be invited to an interview with Drisha staff.

 Description of Previous Summers in Yemin Orde: